Cartan Subalgebras for Quantum Symmetric Pair Coideals: Lifting to the Lower Triangular Part

 \section{Lifting to the Lower Triangular Part}

 We begin the process of lifting Cartan elements of the form $e_{\beta} + f_{-\beta}$ to the quantum setting.
-The main result of this section identifies a lift with nice properties of $f_{-\beta}$ for non simple roots $\beta$ in the special strongly orthogonal $\theta$-systems of Theorem \ref{theorem:cases_take2}.
+The main result of this section identifies a lift with nice properties of $f_{-\beta}$ for nonsimple roots $\beta$ in the special strongly orthogonal $\theta$-systems of Theorem \ref{theorem:cases_take2}.